rolfst/hapi_app/README.md

 # NODE-API

-This repository contains the serverside javascript part of the Flex-Appeal service.
+This repository contains the server side JavaScript part of the Flex-Appeal API.
 The project build is managed by npm.

 ## Usage

 To test the application there are a few commands:

   - `npm run check` runs all tests and linter (run this before `git push`)
   - `npm run test` runs all tests
   - `npm run test:unit` runs all unit tests
   - `npm run test:e2e` runs all e2e tests
   - `npm run lint` runs the linter

+When debugging SQL queries you can pass the `SQL_LOGGING=true` flag when executing a npm command in your terminal.
+For example `SQL_LOGGING=true npm run dev` would log all the SQL queries being executed by Sequelize.

 To run the application locally one can use:

   `npm run dev`

 It is possible to generate some documentation about the method interfaces which are located in the docs directory:

   `npm run doc`